-Candidates for the MA in Spanish must take Span 4721/7721: Structure of Modern Spanish, Span 8000: Introduction to Hispanic Literature and Culture and Its Pedagogy, and at least one course on Afro-Hispanic literature and culture.
+Candidates for the MA in Spanish must take at least one course on Afro-Hispanic literature and culture.

 2.5.
 Comprehensive Examination for the MA degree (M-3 Form)

 A candidate for the Master of Arts degree must either write a thesis or pass a six-hour written examination based on the MA reading list (available on the School's website at this link: https://sllc.missouri.edu/spanish/graduate-studies).